SvenBroeckling/phasesix-rulebook/published/advancement_en.md

 ### Developing the character

-After each game session, the player can obtain templates from the categories of *character*, *interests*, *environment*, and *talent*.
-It is not possible to add new templates from the *occupation* and *education* categories.

-Further development takes place after each game session, so the character can be upgraded with additional templates during the course of an adventure.
-Templates are added in the same way as during character creation.
-Changes to values are applied directly to the character sheet.
+Further development takes place after each game session, enabling the character to be expanded with additional templates, even during an adventure.

+Templates are selected in the same way as when creating a character and purchased using reputation.
+They are then applied.
+Any changes to values are calculated directly on the character sheet and take effect immediately.

+### New spells

+If a character gains new spell points through character templates, they can immediately use these to learn new spells or choose spell modifications.
+There is no need to research a thesis in the game for this.